16 rented garden ideas – genius ways to revamp on a budget without upsetting your landlord

 Once the sensible stuff is out of the way, you'll have the perfect spot for reclining in the dappled sun.
 No tree?
 No worries, there are plenty of hammocks available with their own stands.

-7. Pretty it up with a parasol
+25. Pretty it up with a parasol

 If it's not possible to attach an awning or pergola to a rented home and you'd like some shade in the summer.
 Bring a touch of Bali to your back garden with a pretty parasol instead.
-This one from the East London Parasol Company (opens in new tab) will add a taste of the tropics and some light relief when the sun is at its hottest.
+Designs from the East London Parasol Company will add a taste of the tropics and some light relief when the sun is at its hottest.

 Choose outdoor furniture and cushions that coordinate with the colours for the greatest effect.
 The best bit is you can move it around if you need to - and take it with you when you move on.

-8. Invest in potted plants
+26. Invest in potted plants

 A few potted plants can transform a concrete yard into a peaceful oasis.
 Just be careful not to get too ambitious with your pot plant choice.
 While a small tree in a hefty terracotta pot might look lovely now, think about how you are going to move it when your lease is up.
 Elevate smaller pots on side tables and wooden stumps to add height.

-9. Decorate the space with home furnishings
+27. Decorate the space with home furnishings

 As with the interiors of a rented house it's hard to make it feel like home when you can't undertake big decorating projects.
 In this instance a splash of colour can go a long way to make it feel more like your own.